Prompt Programming for Cultural Bias and Alignment of Large Language Models: Conclusion

-Prompt programming with \emph{DSPy} provides a third regime that treats cultural alignment as an optimization objective, and the outcomes depend on both the target model family and the teleprompter (proposal-model) configuration.
-Overall, the strongest results are achieved by MIPROv2 when paired with the larger proposal model (GPT-OSS:120B): this setting yields the largest additional reductions beyond manual prompting for every model except Llama~3.3, making it the most consistently effective \emph{DSPy} configuration in our experiments.
-For Llama~4, all \emph{DSPy} variants improve over manual prompt engineering, suggesting that this model family particularly benefits from replacing a fixed country-conditioning template with a compiled instruction that is tuned to the cultural-distance metric.
+Prompt programming with \emph{DSPy} provides a third regime that treats cultural alignment as an optimization objective, but the held-out results show heterogeneous rather than uniformly positive gains.
+Overall, the strongest results are achieved by MIPROv2 when paired with the larger instruction-proposal model, GPT-OSS:120B.
+This configuration yields the lowest distance for four of the five target models, while Llama~3.3:70B performs best under manual culture prompt engineering.
+For Llama~4, all \emph{DSPy} variants improve over manual prompt engineering, suggesting that this model family particularly benefits from replacing a fixed country-conditioning template with a compiled instruction tuned to the cultural-distance metric.
 For Gemma~3 and the GPT-OSS target models, the gains are more selective: only MIPROv2 with the GPT-OSS:120B proposer consistently outperforms manual prompting, while other \emph{DSPy} configurations provide smaller or negligible improvements.

-For country-level observations, we additionally visualize per-country alignment shifts for GPT-OSS (120B) optimized with MIPROv2 in Figure~\ref{fig:change}.
-The figure uses the same IVS benchmark coordinate system as Figure~\ref{fig:cultural_map_opensource}, but presents one mini-panel per country/territory, overlaying GPT-OSS (120B) projections with and without alignment against the human reference point.
-This makes the direction and magnitude of the model’s response shift—and the resulting change in cultural distance to humans—explicit for each country.
-A key takeaway from Figure~\ref{fig:change} is that the alignment change for Western countries is relatively small (e.g., the United States, $\Delta=+0.142$), whereas it is much larger for an African–Islamic country such as Jordan ($\Delta=+4.289$).
-One possible explanation is that the model is already comparatively close to Western cultural coordinates, while prompt programming primarily induces a substantial shift along the Survival vs.\ Self-Expression Values axis, moving the model leftward on the map and yielding larger distance reductions in countries where the initial mismatch is greater.
+For country-level observations, we additionally visualize per-country alignment shifts for GPT-OSS~(120B) optimized with MIPROv2 in Figure~\ref{fig:change}.
+The figure uses the same IVS benchmark coordinate system as Figure~\ref{fig:cultural_map_opensource}, but presents one mini-panel per country/territory, overlaying projections with and without alignment against the human reference point.
+Figure~\ref{fig:change} should be interpreted as a qualitative diagnostic of how the optimized prompt moves model projections through the IVS space, rather than as the primary estimate of held-out generalization.
+Unlike the DSPy rows in Figure~\ref{fig:cultural_distance_dspy} and Table~\ref{tab:fig3_distance_ci}, which report held-out test-set distances under 5-fold country-level cross-validation, Figure~\ref{fig:change} pools country-level movement patterns across both compilation and held-out countries.
+This pooled visualization is useful for interpreting the direction and residual structure of alignment shifts, while the held-out generalization claim is supported by the test-set distances $d_{\mathrm{test}}$ in Table~\ref{tab:fig3_distance_ci}.